Frequently Asked Questions

 How can I get an application and information?

-Prospective students can apply online at any time for housing once the application has become active.
+Prospective students can apply for housing online through MAVzone.
 The housing application should be filled out completely and submitted online with the $25 non-refundable application fee and $125 deposit ($150).
 Applications without a deposit or contract on file will NOT be processed.
-Students under the age of 18 are required to have a parent or guardian sign to agree to the contract terms.
+Students under the age of 18 are required to have a parent or guardian sign to agree to the Contract terms.

 What are my living options?

 What is included in the room?

 Each room on campus has extra-long twin size mattresses.
-North Avenue, Grand Mesa, Bunting, Walnut Ridge, Orchard Avenue, Monument and Piñon Halls have moveable furniture including bunkable beds, desks, desk chairs and wardrobe space.
-Rait and Tolman Halls have furniture mounted to the walls that cannot be moved.
+All halls with the exception of some rooms in Rait and Tolman Halls have moveable furniture including adjustable beds, desks, desk chairs and wardrobe or closet space.
+Rait and Tolman Halls have furniture in some of the rooms that is mounted to the walls and cannot be moved.

 Why didn't I receive one of my three preferences?

 We coordinate our placements on a first come, first serve basis.
-The earlier you turn in your application, contract and $150 deposit, the more likely you are to receive your desired hall/room.
+The earlier you turn in your completed application with the $25 non-refundable application fee and $125 deposit, (and Contract, if required), the more likely you are to receive your desired hall/room.

 What if I don't like/want my housing assignment or roommate?

 Hall or room changes can take place if a problem arises that cannot be solved in any other manner.
-We encourage roommates to complete a Roommate Contract (provided at the first floor meeting) and discuss any concerning issues with each other before asking for a room change.
+We encourage roommates to complete a Roommate Agreement and discuss any concerning issues with each other before asking for a room change.
 All hall/room changes need to be granted through the Area Coordinator or Hall Coordinator.

 How do I find out my room and roommate assignment?

-Residence Life sends this information via email and postal mail prior to your arrival on campus.
+Residence Life sends this information via email to the MAVzone (Outlook) portal.
 You can also check your assignment on the MyHousing page by logging in using your MAVzone username and password.
-The information includes your hall/room assignment as well as your roommate's name, home address and telephone number.
+The information includes your hall/room assignment as well as your roommate's name and CMU email.
 We encourage you to contact your roommate before the semester begins to discuss furnishings as well as living habits.

 Can I stay on campus over breaks?